Close Banner

 Our Guide to the Aquarium of the Pacific - Kid at the shark tank

-That puts us outside for the Shark Lagoon where the tadpoles like to touch sharks and then watch them through the glass.
-While outside, we also explore the Molina Animal Care Center, Horsehoe Crab Touch Lab, Lorikeet Forest and Moon Jelly Touch Lab (it's tucked away on the side but worth heading over to pet the bouncy jellies).
+While outside, you can also explore the Molina Animal Care Center, Horseshoe Crab Touch Lab, Lorikeet Forest and Moon Jelly Touch Lab (it's tucked away on the side but worth heading over to pet the bouncy jellies).
 Our tadpoles love to get their froggy fingers in the water and spend some time getting to know the animals.

-Then, we head upstairs to the outside June Keyes Penguin Habitat, Shorebird Sanctuary and Ray Habitat touch pool.
+Then, we head upstairs to the outside to the June Keyes Penguin Habitat, Shorebird Sanctuary and Ray Habitat touch pool.
+Lorikeet Forest and several So Cal Baja Gallery focus exhibits are temporarily closed.

-After that, we tackle the second-floor indoor exhibits.
+After that, it's time to tackle the second-floor indoor exhibits.
 The Café Scuba makes a nice spot to have a quick snack, sit down and rest or take a nearby bathroom break before moving through the second-floor indoor exhibits.
 Don’t miss the Garden Eels!
 You can easily mistake them for grass, but look closer.

 Northern Pacific Gallery

-Our Guide to the Aquarium of the Pacific - Moon Jelly tank
+Our Guide to the Aquarium of the Pacific in Southern California - jellies

-Our Guide to the Aquarium of the Pacific - Colorful coral in a tropical exhibitTropical Pacific Gallery
+Our Guide to the Aquarium of the Pacific in Southern California - tropical pacific fish

 Our Guide to the Aquarium of the Pacific - Boat and lighthouse in front of the aquarium

-For an additional fee, you can enhance your aquarium experience!
+For an additional fee, you can enhance your aquarium experience in many ways!
+The aquarium offers several extra activities to engage in.

 Feed an Animal